 they are happy and content.
 They are blessed because they bless others; that

-is the road to true fulfillment in life, not for others to serve us.
-Paul also
+is the road to true fulfillment in life, but merely receiving the service of

 said, “to die is gain.”
 Those who die from suicide don’t gain from their